form3tech-oss/f1/README.md

 * `constant` - applies load at a constant rate (e.g. one request per second, irrespective of request duration).
 * `staged` - applies load at various stages (e.g. one request per second for 10s, then two per second for 10s).
-* `users` - applies load from a pool of virtual users (e.g. requests from two virtual users being sent sequentially - they are as fast or as slow as the requests themselves).
+* `users` - applies load from a pool of users (e.g. requests from two users being sent sequentially - they are as fast or as slow as the requests themselves).
 * `gaussian` - applies load based on a [Gaussian distribution](https://en.wikipedia.org/wiki/Normal_distribution) (e.g. varies load throughout a given duration with a mean and standard deviation).
 * `ramp` - applies load constantly increasing or decreasing an initial load during a given ramp duration (e.g. from 0/s requests to 100/s requests during 10s).
 * `file` - applies load based on a yaml config file - the file can contain any of the previous load modes (e.g. ["config-file-example.yaml"](config-file-example.yaml)).